Wireless LAN

 A wireless LAN (WLAN) is a wireless computer network that links two or more devices using wireless communication to form a local area network (LAN) within a limited area such as a home, school, computer laboratory, campus, or office building.
 This gives users the ability to move around within the area and remain connected to the network.
 Through a gateway, a WLAN can also provide a connection to the wider Internet.

 Wireless LANs based on the IEEE 802.11 standards are the most widely used computer networks in the world.
 These are commonly called Wi-Fi, which is a trademark belonging to the Wi-Fi Alliance.
 They are used for home and small office networks that link together laptop computers, printers, smartphones, Web TVs and gaming devices through a wireless network router, which in turn may link them to the Internet.
 Hotspots provided by routers at restaurants, coffee shops, hotels, libraries, and airports allow consumers to access the internet with portable wireless devices.

 History

+This early laptop is connected to a wireless access point using a PC Card form factor wireless network interface.

 Norman Abramson, a professor at the University of Hawaiʻi, developed the world's first wireless computer communication network, ALOHAnet.
 The system became operational in 1971 and included seven computers deployed over four islands to communicate with the central computer on the Oahu island without using phone lines.